fromsource/srooob/README.md

 * Wait a while, depending on you system specifications.

-* From here, follow the [general Raspberry Pi instructions](#on-the-raspberry-pi) from the "Clone gntl and checkout most recent release version" step.
+* From here, follow the [general Raspberry Pi instructions](#on-the-raspberry-pi) from the "Clone srooob and checkout most recent release version" step.

 #### Raspberry Pi 2b and Pi 400